Etruscan art: History

 The Etruscans emerged from the Villanovan culture.
 Due to the proximity and/or commercial contact to Etruria, other ancient cultures influenced Etruscan art during the Orientalizing period, such as Greece, Phoenicia, Egypt, Assyria and the Middle East.
-The Romans would later come to absorb the Etruscan culture into theirs but would also be greatly influenced by them and their art.
+The Romans would later come to absorb the Etruscan culture into theirs, but would also be greatly influenced by them and their art.

 Periods

-Etruscan art is usually divided into a number of periods:
+Etruscan art is usually divided into several periods: